If someone caused your injury, you’re typically focused on the total amount of the settlement.

 2a.
 Medicare Supplement Plans

 Medicare Supplement Plans are private insurance and thus they are subject to Florida’s collateral source statute.
-This is great for people injured in Florida (due to someone’s negligence) because Florida law requires the Medicare Supplement plan to reduce its lien by attorney’s fees and costs, and any other factors that the court thinks are fair.
+This is great for people injured in Florida (due to someone’s negligence).

 2b.
 Medicare Advantage Plan